jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I quickly googled her area.
 She was in the poor area of a poor town.
 And I had just forced her to admit she had nothing.

-It was Friday, meaning she'd likely get an insurance answer by Tuesday.
+It was Friday, meaning she'd likely get an insurance answer by Monday or Tuesday.
 I became a property adjuster later on and learned she had insurance coverage for her problem.
 She had the money, but didn't have it at the same time.

 I often wonder what that mother did over the weekend, with sewage in the walls, nothing in the bank, and a kid in the house.
 I hope she had somewhere to go and friends to call on.
 But I'd seen enough by then to know those were luxuries.

-As for the country estate homeowner—he noticed my coworker had forgotten to photograph parts of his basement.
-A mud basement, empty of almost anything.
+As for the high-end homeowner—he noticed my coworker had forgotten to photograph parts of his basement.
+A bare basement, empty of almost anything.
 He submitted his item list months later.
 Antique furniture and priceless art, something like $800,000 worth.

 His case in court was simple: "You were there.
 Prove I didn't have it."
 The case went on for years.
 I'm pretty sure he eventually won.